-Four men jailed for smuggling cocaine worth £41m in private jet
+Four men jailed for smuggling cocaine worth £41m from Colombia on private jet

 -

-Four men jailed for smuggling cocaine worth £41m in private jet
+Four men jailed for smuggling cocaine worth £41m from Colombia on private jet

 Four men have been jailed for trying to smuggle a haul of cocaine worth more than £41 million into the UK on a private jet from Colombia.